news

 Advantages:

-Extremely high weather resistance, suitable for outdoor environments
+Superior weather resistance, ideal for outdoor use

-Excellent resistance to UV rays, acid rain, and pollution
+Excellent UV, acid rain, and pollution resistance

 Long-lasting color retention